How long does it take to implement a projective measurement?: Review of pertinent concepts

 By way of example, let us compute the quantum speed limit for any ancilla-based measurement of a binary observable, $R_S$, on the system.
 In this case it suffices to consider a two-dimensional ancilla for its implementation.
 Denote by $\{\ket{0}_A\!,\,\ket{1}_A\!\}$ the orthonormal basis states of the ancilla and assume it is initially prepared in the state $\ket{0}_A$.
 The unitary of Eq.~\eqref{eq system ancilla unitary} can be implemented by the following system-ancilla Hamiltonian (see also Fig.~\ref{fig:zmeas})

 with $\sigma^{(x)}$, $\sigma^{(y)}$ and $\sigma^{(z)}$ the standard Pauli matrices.
-If $H_{SA}$ is ``switched on'' for a time $t=\pi/g$ we obtain $U_{SA} = \sketbra{0}{S}{0}\otimes \one_A + \sketbra{1}{S}{1}\otimes\sigma_A^x$ as desired.
+If $H_{SA}$ is ``switched on'' for a time $t=\pi/g$ we obtain $U_{SA} = |0\rl0|_S\otimes \one_A + |1\rl1|_S\otimes\sigma_A^x$ as desired.

 Now let us determine the minimum time according to the quantum speed limit.
 Note that we have $E_0=0$ for the Hamiltonian in Eq.~\eqref{eq Hamiltonian binary system ancilla}.
 If the system-plus-ancilla are originally in the state $\ket{00}_{SA}$, then $U_{SA}\ket{00}_{SA}=\ket{00}_{SA}$ and there is no quantum speed limit to apply.
-However, if our system-plus-ancilla state is $\ket{10}_{SA}$, then
+However, if our system-plus-ancilla state is $\ket{10}_{SA}$, then we find that both bounds in Eq.~(\ref{eq QSL}) coincide, giving rise to

 Thus, the interaction Hamiltonian of Eq.~\eqref{eq Hamiltonian binary system ancilla} is the quickest way of implementing the ancilla-based measurement; any other interaction Hamiltonian would require equal or longer time.